open-mpi/ompi/docs/man-openmpi/man3/ERRORS.rst

 error handler is called for MPI I/O functions and the MPI_ERRORS_ABORT error handler is called for all other MPI functions.

-In the sessions model, the error handler can be set during :ref:`MPI_Session_init`.

 Open MPI includes three predefined error handlers that can be used:

 * ``MPI_ERRORS_ARE_FATAL``